Class and Time-Based Subjective Inequality

 978-1-032-91344-5 (ISBN)

-By presenting three empirical case studies that encompass both qualitative and quantitative methods, the author not only elaborates on arguments in Bourdieu’s early and relatively unknown works but also demonstrate the importance of senses of security and insecurity as markers of class inequality.
+By presenting three empirical case studies that encompass both qualitative and quantitative methods, the author not only elaborates on arguments in Bourdieu’s early and relatively unknown works but also demonstrates the importance of sense of security and insecurity as markers of class inequality.

 An original analysis of wealth that deepens and enriches the study of class inequality, Class and Time-Based Subjective Inequality highlights the relevance of a dynamic and absolute definition of subjective inequality for capturing marginalized positions.
 It will, therefore, appeal to scholars of sociology, economics, and politics with interests in social theory, contemporary inequalities, and social class.

-Nicolas Duvoux is Ordinary Professor of Social Sciences at the University of Geneva, Switzerland, Director of the Geneva Centre for Philanthropy (GCP).
+Nicolas Duvoux is Professor of Sociology at the University of Paris 8, France, Full Professor at the Geneva School of Social Sciences, Switzerland, and Director of the Geneva Centre for Philanthropy (GCP).
 His research focuses on issues of social solidarity, poverty, philanthropy, and social policy.
-He is the author of L'autonomie des assistés: Sociologie des politiques d'insertion (2009), Le Nouvel Age de la solidarité: Pauvreté, précarité et politiques publiques (2012), and Les oubliés du rêve américain: Philanthropie, État et pauvreté urbaine aux États-Unis (2015).
+He is the author of L’autonomie des assistés: Sociologie des politiques d’insertion (2009), Le Nouvel Age de la solidarité: Pauvreté, précarité et politiques publiques (2012), and Les oubliés du rêve américain: Philanthropie, État et pauvreté urbaine aux États-Unis (2015).

 “Feels like” economic opportunities: How subjectivity reveals social inequality